 Amazon Advertising offers sellers a wide range of advertising possibilities.
 Most ads show up within the framework of Amazon’s website or app.
 Let’s start with sponsored ads, where the word “sponsored” falls right in front of the ad placement.
-These are the most accessible ads based on your dollar spend, and the minimum type of ad you should be running.
+If you have a small budget for Amazon advertising, these are the easiest ads to focus your budget on.
 There are four core types of sponsored ads you can run:

 - Sponsored Product Ads